boukepostma/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 --------
 ## Installation
-First set the project folder as working directory and set up git using the following command
+With the project folder as current working directory, set up git using the following command:

 ```bash
 git init